-A lot of food for thought!
+Food for thought!

 Reflective practices help to pause, and to ponder the situation and its implications before jumping into action.

 HOW AWARE YOU ARE ABOUT THE ANCHORS OF YOUR IDENTITY AND YOUR VALUES; HOW YOU FEEL AND ACT IN CONSEQUENCE.